-Coping With Natural Disaster
+Coping With Disaster

 Source: flickr.com

 Statistics say that these disasters lead to millions of lives lost and economic devastation.
-However, what is not accounted for is the psychological effect of coping with disaster.
+However, what is not accounted for is the psychological effect of dealing with disaster.
 Some people who are left in the turmoil of these difficult times of disasters have lost their homes, families, friends, and even their entire way of life.

 Disaster Coping Guide